Apocalypse990923-qshi/Internet-Configuration-with-Quagga-CLI/README.md

 Both OSPF and BGP are configured through Quagga software routing suite, which runs on several virtual routers in virtual machine (VM).

-Last, for both parts, I wrote Python scripts to automatically load the configuration for the system booting up
+Last, for both parts, I wrote Python scripts to automatically load the configuration for the system booting up.

 ![Alt text](image.png)